 [18:59] That they have to add.
 A footnote.
 At the bottom.
 To understand.
 And try to.
 Communicate that.
 This word.
 Daily.
 In Greek.
 Roots us.
 In such a request.
 That.

-[19:34] On the day of judgment.
+[19:32] Formally for us.
+On the day of judgment.
 Future.
 Forgive us.
 He says.
-Forgive us.
-Our sins.
+Forgive us our sins.

-[19:45] For we.
-Ourselves.
-Forgive.
-Everyone.
-Who is.
-Indebted.
+[19:45] For we ourselves.
+Forgive everyone.
+Who is indebted.
 To us.
-So there's like.
-A parallelism.
+So there's like a parallelism.
 That he makes.

 [19:55] Sure here.
-And this even.
-Has some depth.
+And this even has some depth.
 As well.
-It's almost.
-As if.
+It's almost as if.
 There's parallelism.
-That.
-If.
-If we are to.
+That if.
+If we are to ask.

-[20:29] Others.
-This would be.
+[20:31] This would be.
 Quite a pickle.
 For us.
 It would be.
-As if we're asking.
+As if.
+We're asking.
 God to.
 Curse us.
 And not.
 Forgive us.

-[20:40] Because we're not.
+Because we're not.
 Forgiving.

-Others.
+[20:42] Others.
 Thomas Watson.
 Commented on this.
 Passage.
 And a man can.
 Can.
-Well.
-Go to hell.
+Well go to hell.
 For not forgiving.
 Others.
+As for not.
+Believing.

-[21:06] Warning.
-To us.
+[21:06] To us.
 Warning.
 To others.
 A pattern though.
 And temptation.
 He ends with.

 [21:17] Lead us not.
 Into temptation.
 Period.
 Unquote.
 This is often.
 Misunderstood.
 As like.
 Asking for a trial.